Cloud-of-clouds-oss/My-First-Hub-/README.md

 # My-First-Hub-
-This is my first hub witch just store some learning materials of mine .
+This is my first hub which just store some learning materials of mine .